google-github-actions/get-gke-credentials/README.md

 ### Via google-github-actions/auth

-You can authenticate use [google-github-actions/auth](https://github.com/google-github-actions/auth) directly to the action by specifying the `credentials` input.
+Use [google-github-actions/auth](https://github.com/google-github-actions/auth) to authenticate the action.
+You can use [Workload Identity Federation][wif] or traditional [Service Account Key JSON][sa] authentication. by specifying the `credentials` input.
 This Action supports both the recommended [Workload Identity Federation][wif] based authentication and the traditional [Service Account Key JSON][sa] based auth.